ORGANIC CHEMISTRY 2

 B) FREE RADICAL SUBSTITUTION REACTION

-· With halogens under presence of U.V or very high temperature tends to undergo side chain radical substitution reactions.
+· With halogens under presence of U.V or very high temperature, toluene tends to undergo side chain radical substitution reactions.

 II.
 ELECTROPHILIC SUBSTITUTIONS IN BENZENE RING

-Consider this heading toluene undergo similar chemical reaction as those of benzene.
-The only difference is that methyl group in toluene act as ortho director forming para product as major product
+Consider this heading toluene undergoes similar chemical reactions as those of benzene.
+The only difference is that methyl group in toluene acts as ortho director forming para product as major product.

 Example of electrophilic substitution reactions of Toluene